Tennis, pickleballers peruse Sarasota park plans

-ENGLEWOOD — More than 60 people, overwhelmingly pickleball and tennis enthusiasts, had a chance to see Thursday what new amenities Sarasota County plans in the Englewood area.
+ENGLEWOOD — Sixty-one individuals, overwhelmingly pickleball and tennis enthusiasts, got to see Oct.
+10 what new amenities Sarasota County plans in the Englewood area.

-Sarasota County Parks staff learned Englewood tennis and pickleballers are chafing a bit over the use of the existing courts.
+Sarasota parks staff learned Englewood tennis and pickleballers are chafing a bit over the use of the existing courts.

 The county will be building eight more lighted, outdoor pickleball courts at the Sports Complex, bringing the number of courts at the complex to 20 outdoor and six indoor courts.
 The additional pickleball courts will allow the park to host small to mid-sized tournaments.